Euchie23/SquidStock/notebooks/AutoML/README.md

 ---

-## 🔒 Data Confidentiality Notice

-This project uses a simulated and anonymized dataset modeled after patterns observed during my work as a part-time research assistant at National Taiwan University.
-It is designed exclusively for methodological demonstration and skill development in machine learning, fisheries analysis, and environmental data science.
-The dataset does not represent official assessments, and no confidential or proprietary information is included.

----

 ## 🤝 Collaboration & Contact

 Contributions and extensions are welcome — especially from researchers working on **cephalopod ecology, stock assessment modeling, or environmental forecasting**.